The Beginning, 1918

 as a result, the school's message found its way to Metaphysical

-students around the world.
+students not only in the U.S., but around the world.

 1977 to 1991